Alan1321/university_info_scraper/scrape_credit_hours/README.md

     '''python
     # constants.py
     '''
-    Replace term in constants.py with fall or sprng and the year you want the data from
+    Replace TERM in constants.py with fall or sprng and the year you want the data from

 ## Running the Project